cmaureir/progra-alma/lectures/week6/lecture24.rst

         def display(self):
             print(self.data, MixedNames.data) # Instance attr, class attr

-This implementation contains a class variable called `data` (simple variable asignation), but algo has an internal variable (inheritable) called `self.data` (class's local scope).
+This implementation contains a class variable called `data` (simple variable assignation), but also has an internal variable (inheritable) called `self.data` (class's local scope).

 You can compare this issue, with the following example: